robbiehammond/Temp_Name/README.md

 ## Development
 Clone the repo, then open the "game" folder within "src" in Unity Hub.
 The project should show up.
+95% of the important stuff (and 100% of the stuff used in-game) will be the src/game/ folder, everything else is just to help with organization.

 ## Game Idea (as of now)
 This game will be a puzzle game.
 The connecting theme is "winter/snow".
 There